todbot/NeoJoints/README.md

 * Solderable holes for adding additional power at joints
 * Cuttable trace on data line for separating strips logically
 * Mounting hole for 2-56 screw
-* Single-sided millable on PCB mill like Othermill
+* Single-sided millable on PCB mill like Othermill, with a single 1/32" endmill (though adding 1/8" to cleanup helps)

 Originally from 5 Jun 2015 task for "Mill-a-Week": https://github.com/todbot/Mill-a-Week